 At Home Quality Care has very competitive and affordable rates.
 Services can be arranged from 4 hours a day to 24 hours a day for 7 days a week.
-We also offer a daily flat rate for our Live-In caregivers who provide continuous care in the home.
-We will bill third party payers including Aging/Independence & other Waivers, Veteran’s Administration and Long Term Care insurances.
-We also assist our clients in finding other payment sources.
+We also offer a daily flat rate for our Live-In Caregivers who provide continuous care in the home.
+We can bill third party payers including Aging/Independence, other Waivers, Veteran’s Administration and Long Term Care insurances, as well as any Pennsylvania MCO.
+We also assist our Clients in finding other payment sources.
 When compared to institutional costs, home care is very affordable.

 Medicaid can approve and pay for these services based on your finances and physical needs.

 Medicaid could pay up to 100% of your live-in home care costs.

 As our loved ones look at long term care costs, it quickly becomes apparent that home care is an affordable alternative to institutional placement.
 Many Clients have not prepared for long term care costs and when their needs force them to look at their choices, it can be pretty intimidating.
 Do not despair!
 However, a variety of resources are available to help pay for their long term care.
 Sometimes, two or three sources of funding can be packaged together to pay for long term home care.

 The first step is to take account of financial resources including all assets and monthly income.
 No matter which long term care payment option is available, it all starts here!

 Assets break down into two main categories; sources of funds that are quickly available and those that are not quickly available.

 Quick available funds are assets like stocks, bonds, annuities, pensions, life insurance, certificates of deposit, savings and checking.

 Slow available funds are assets like real estate, vehicles, investment properties, trusts, etc. These can take months or years to sell and recover.
 After reviewing your finances, your journey can take you in a number of directions.